 Our Recovery College courses are interactive and create positive learning experiences, emphasizing connection, hope and belonging.
 An emphasis is placed on individual’s talents and strengths.
 Our courses inspire optimism, encourage students to consider future opportunities, and more people towards personal empowerment.
 Recovery is a journey, not a destination.

-If you have any further questions, do not hesitate to contact us at 780-441-6333 or firstname.lastname@example.org.
-We look forward to meeting you soon.
+If you have any further questions, do not hesitate to contact our Recovery College Coordinator at 780-414-6333 (direct line) or email@example.com.
+We look forward to connecting with you.

 Sign up for an upcoming course or get more information in our course catalogue.